Get Started

 - Next Steps

-This guide walks you through setting up a complete database canister using ic-dbms.
-By the end, you’ll have a working canister with CRUD operations, transactions, and access control.
+This guide walks you through setting up a database using wasm-dbms.
+By the end, you’ll have a working database with CRUD operations and transactions.

 Prerequisites